int-brain-lab/neuropixels_course_2024/quality_control_for_np_data/README.md

 - Install [phy](https://github.com/cortex-lab/phy?tab=readme-ov-file#installation-instructions)
 - Install [IBL compatible environment](https://github.com/int-brain-lab/neuropixels_course_2024/blob/main/installation/README.md)
+- Download and unzip the file `dataset.zip` from [here](https://rdr.ucl.ac.uk/articles/dataset/Recording_with_a_Neuropixels_probe/25232962/1)
+- Download the file `Hopkins_20160722_g0_t0.imec.ap.meta` [here](https://rdr.ucl.ac.uk/articles/dataset/Recording_with_a_Neuropixels_probe/25232962/1) and place it in the unzipped dataset folder.

 ## Information
-This is an optional extension to the Bombcell quality control metrics assignment.
-Here we provide the option to additionally display the IBL metrics in phy in order to compare them to the Bombcell metrics.
+This is an optional additional assignment that shows how to compute the IBL metrics on a non IBL dataset and view the IBL metrics in phy.

 ## Objective
 Compute the IBL metrics on the sample dataset and then add the IBLMetricsPlugin to phy and display the IBL metrics in the phy cluster view.